ab75173/twitter_maps/README.md

 ### Backlog

-A full list of user stories can be found by looking at [this Pivotal Tracker Project](https://www.pivotaltracker.com/s/projects/1102542)
+A full list of user stories can be found on [our Pivotal Tracker Project](https://www.pivotaltracker.com/s/projects/1102542)

 ### ERD